glenjamin/repo-repro/README.md

  * Ensure `Active` is ticked.
  * Hit the `Add Webhook` button.

+Github will record the results of each hook on the `Webhooks & Services` page.

 ### Using BitBucket as your source

+ * Select the `Administration` Cog ⚙ from your repository page.
+ * Select `Hooks` from the menu on the left
+ * Select `POST` from the hooks dropdown and click `Add Hook`
+ * Enter your *Hook URL* in the dialog box

+BitBucket does not appear to record the results of each hook.

 ### Using a custom git repository as your source